Posted by Emma Oldroyd, on

 Travelling with dogs in the car

-Take plenty of stops (particularly if it is a hot day), you may want to consider using a Scruffs cooling mat for in the car to keep your dog more comfortable, the Scruffs Cool Mats are filled with a safe, non-toxic gel will be typically 5-10 degrees cooler than the car interior temperature and helps cool your pet down for up to one hour when in use!
+Take plenty of stops (particularly if it is a hot day), you may want to consider using a cooling mat for in the car to keep your dog more comfortable, the Scruffs Cool Mats are filled with a safe, non-toxic gel will be typically 5-10 degrees cooler than the car interior temperature and helps cool your pet down for up to one hour when in use!
 To reset the cooling mat simply leave it unused for around one hour - no need to freeze or refrigerate!

-Make sure your dog can stretch their legs, go to the toilet and get some fresh air at regular intervals, always ensuring that you stop somewhere safe and away from the road.
+Make sure your dog can stretch their legs, go to the toilet, and get some fresh air at regular intervals, always ensuring that you stop somewhere safe and away from the road.
 If your dog is not used to travelling it is a good idea to try them on some shorter car journeys beforehand, even just introducing them to the car while its on your driveway - get them playing with their favourite teddy or squeaky ball in the car, eating some tasty treats - anything they associate with positive rewards.
 If your dog is very new to travelling in the car slowly introduce turning on the engine and just letting in run while you are in the car with the dog, getting them used to the noises and movement, steadily working up towards short journeys around the block with lots of praise and rewards after.

 How to keep your dog safe in the car

-The Ancol padded travel and exercise harnesses are perfect for keeping your dog secure in the car, the simple seat belt loop avoids any ill-fitting seat belt sockets and when fitted correctly, allows for ample movement and a comfortable sitting, laying or standing position for the dog.
+Travel harnesses are perfect for keeping your dog secure in the car, the simple seat belt loop avoids any ill-fitting seat belt sockets and when fitted correctly, allows for ample movement and a comfortable sitting, laying or standing position for the dog.